scottjad/slice/README.markdown

 Write composable slices of html, css, and js in Clojure.

+Not production-ready.
+I haven't even looked at the output in a browser :)

 ## Motivation

 I've been writing webapps entirely in Clojure for some time, using scriptjure to generate JS, hiccup for HTML, and cssgen for CSS.
 I was tired though of not having all the code for a slice of a webpage in one place.
 Some of my css was in css.clj and my scriptjure in javascript.clj and my html throughout my app.
+If I wanted to add a css class and use it with js I had to change it in at least three files (html, css, and js).
 I really wanted to have my html, css, and js for a given widget right next to each other so they could more easily be composed, reused, modified, and tested.

 ## Usage